 Page Element Function Example 1.
-Cover Title and image Like the cover of a book, sometimes a picture, image, or logo is featured to
+Cover Title and image Like the cover of a book, sometimes a picture, image, or

-Page Element Function Example introduce the topic to the reader.
+Page Element Function Example logo is featured to introduce the topic to the reader.
 2. Title Fly Title only This page is optional.
 Feasibility Study of Oil Recovery from the X Tarpit Sands Location 3.
 Title Page Label, report, features title, author, affiliation, date, and sometimes for whom the report was prepared Feasibility Study of Oil Recovery from the X Tarpit Sands Location Peak Oilman, X Energy Corporation Prepared for X 4.
 Table of Contents A list of the main parts of the report and their respective page numbers Abstract1Introduction2Background3 5.
 Abstract Informational abstract: highlight topic, methods, data, and results Descriptive abstract: (All of the above without statements of conclusion or recommendations) This report presents the current status of the X tarpit sands, the study of oil recoverability, and the findings of the study with specific recommendations.
-6. Introduction Introduces the topic of the report Oil sands recovery processes included ways to extract and separate the bitumen from the clay, sand, and water that make up the tar sands.
-This study analyzes the feasibility of extraction and separation, including comprehensive cost/benefits analysis with specific recommendations.
-7. Body Key elements of body include: Background Methodology Results Background: History of oil extraction and
+6. Introduction Introduces the topic of the report Oil sands recovery processes include ways to extract and separate the bitumen from the clay, sand, and water that make up the tar sands.
+This study analyzes the feasibility of extraction and separation, including a comprehensive cost/benefits analysis, with specific recommendations.

-Page Element Function Example • Analysis and Recommendations separation from tarpit sands. • Methodology: Specific analysis the site based on accepted research methods. • Results: Data from the feasibility study. • Analysis and Recommendation Analysis of the data and recommendation based on that analysis.
-8. Conclusion Concise presentation of findings This portion clearly indicates the main results and their relation to recommended action or outcome.
+Page Element Function Example 7.
+Body Key elements of body include: Background Methodology Results Analysis and Recommendations Background: History of oil extraction and separation from tarpit sands.
+Methodology: Specific analysis of the site based on accepted research methods.
+Results: Data from the feasibility study.
+Analysis and Recommendations: Analysis of the data and recommendations based on that analysis.

+Page Element Function Example 8.
+Conclusion Concise presentation of findings This portion clearly indicates the main results and their relation to recommended action or outcome.
 9. References Bibliography or Works Cited This part contains a list of citations.
 10. Appendix Related supporting materials This may include maps, analysis of soil samples, and field reports.